OmarMiniesy/Notes/Networking/Transport Layer.md

 > Serves as the communication channel for processes in the Application Layer.
 > Transmission Control [[Protocol]] (TCP) and User Datagram [[Protocol]] (UDP).

-> The transport layer uses [[Ports]] to identify the processes running on the machines that use this communication channel to send and recieve data.
+> The transport layer uses [[Port]]s to identify the processes running on the machines that use this communication channel to send and recieve data.

 ---